skagankose/skagankose.github.io/index.md

 Before finishing the interpretation of the graphs, I want to emphasize that daily conversations are evenly distributed across STN.
 Although, this results is expected, I wanted to mention it for the sake of completeness.

 # Conclusion

+To wrap up, let me restate my steps during the project.
+I analyzed the tweets within STN.

+- First, I tried to retrieve Twitter users and their tweets, that are members of Sehir University by using snowball sampling.
+- Then, I determined the most popular four topics among retrieved tweets by using LDA.

+- Using these topics, we assign a tag to each tweet.
+Then, according to tagged tweets, we found a topic distribution for each user.
+We tested the coherence of our tagging model with an LSTM network by generating various different texts and examining them.
+As the final part of the study, we draw four different graphs by representing users according to the topics distribution of their tweets.
+The significant finding extracted from these graphs are as follows.
+We found that people talking less about politics and more about art & culture tend to be at the center.

 # Future Work